OryxProject/oryx/src/site/markdown/docs/admin.md

 - Download and start the cluster VM
     - Give the VM at least 4 cores and 12GB of memory
     - Start the cluster in the VM; CDH Express is fine
+- Install Java 8 (if not already the default)
+    - `sudo yum install java-1.8.0-openjdk` or similar to make a Java 8 implementation available
+    - Launch Cloudera Manager, and log in to the UI (e.g. `localhost:7180`)
+    - If any CDH services are running, stop them
+    - From the "Hosts" menu, select "All Hosts"
+    - Click the "Configuration" button
+    - Under "Category" at the left, choose "Advanced"
+    - In `Java Home Directory`, enter (for example): `/usr/lib/jvm/jre-1.8.0-openjdk.x86_64/`
+    - Click "Save Changes"
+    - Restart the Cloudera Manager service from Cloudera Manager, or else just reboot the VM
 - Configure the cluster
     - In parcel settings, add the location of Kafka parcels, currently http://archive.cloudera.com/kafka/parcels/latest/
     - Distribute and activate the CDH parcel